minhaj14d/fcitx5-bn/README.md

 [Mac](https://github.com/fcitx-contrib/fcitx5-macos/)
 [Android](https://github.com/fcitx5-android/fcitx5-android)

-The main package (this repository) only contains keyboard layout engine.
+The main package (upstream) only contains keyboard layout engine.

+**In this fork**, the `bangla` addon is built in by default (`ENABLE_BANGLA`), so Avro and Probhat do not require a separate package.

-Coressponding input method engines need to be installed to support other languages (e.g. Chinese/Japanese/Korean).
+Other languages still need their own input method engines (e.g. Chinese/Japanese/Korean).

 You may find the list of input method engines at [here](https://fcitx-im.org/wiki/Input_method_engines).